julianeweller/MinsePIE/README.md

 ```
 **Example**

-We want to insert ATAACTTCGRATAATGTGATGCTATACGAAGTTAT into the HEK3 locus in HEK293T cells.
+We want to insert ATAACTTCGATAATGTGATGCTATACGAAGTTAT into the HEK3 locus in HEK293T cells.
 The chosen primer binding site (PBS) is CAGACTGAGCACG and the reverse transcriptase template (RTT) is TGATGGCAGAGGAAAGGAAGCCCTGCTTCCTCCA.
 Please note that this corresponds to the target site, the pegRNA is in reverse complement to these sequences.

 Optionally, since we are not only interested in the predicted Z-score, but also want to get a feeling for what insertion rate this corresponds to, we input our expected average insertion rate and standard deviation based on previous experiences.
 During screens, we measured a mean insertion rate of 4.86 and a standard deviation of 4.28.